An Update on the Possibility of a Civil Partnership for Opposite-Sex Couples

 Their appeal was previously rejected on the basis that the government should have more time to consider the impact of the extension of marriage to same-sex couples on civil partnerships, prior to making a final decision on whether to dispense with civil partnerships or extend to opposite-sex couples.

-The law, as it currently stands, allows same-sex couples to legally formalise their relationships by way of either civil partnership or civil marriage (pursuant to the Marriage (Same Sex Couples) Act 2013).
+The law, as it currently stands, allows same-sex couples to legally formalise their relationships by way of either civil partnerships or civil marriages (pursuant to the Marriage (Same Sex Couples) Act 2013).
 Opposite-sex couples, however, are limited to only civil marriage, in order to gain the legal benefits and protections that come with a legally recognised relationship.

 Some couples may feel that marriage is an outdated system, which is traditionally rooted in patriarchy and religion.
 This may not be reflective of the way they conduct their relationship, particularly in these modern times where traditional roles, for some, are a thing of the past.